The Metropolitan Council recently took public comment on an

 Monterey,

-California, has implemented the 6.75-mile JAZZBRT.
+California, has implemented the 6.75-mile JAZZ BRT.
 In addition to the usual

 amenities, each bus shelter has a pair of video cameras to deter crime.
 At each